irods-contrib/metalnx-web/docs/INSTALL.md

 -	Install the Metalnx application on a server running Tomcat.  (**Note:**  Metalnx requires Java, Python, Tomcat, and either MySQL or PostgreSQL to be installed on the server where Metalnx runs in order to operate.
 Also, the iRODS ICAT server must be operational in order for Metalnx configuration to complete successfully.)
 -	Configure Metalnx as needed to conform to your iRODS environment.
 -	Restart Tomcat in order to engage the configuration changes made in Tomcat.
--	Add the Metalnx micro services to the ICAT server and each iRODS resource server to leverage automated metadata extraction.
-For further information on how to install the Metalnx micro services, refer to the [Metalnx MSI Installation Guide][MSI_installation_guide].
+-	Add the Metalnx microservices to the ICAT server and each iRODS resource server to leverage automated metadata extraction.
+For further information on how to install the Metalnx microservices, refer to the [Metalnx MSI Installation Guide][MSI_installation_guide].

 ### System Requirements ###